Open Research Project • Exact Document Preserved

 3. Energize the central dipole to establish 0.8–1.5 T at the center.

-5. Observe plasma formation and fine-tune gas pressure, microwave power, and magnetic field to create a stable plasma with a clear radial density gradient (lower density near the center, higher density near the outer boundary).
+7. Fine-tune gas pressure, microwave power, magnetic field, and nitrogen puff timing to establish a stable plasma with a clear radial density gradient (lower density near the center, higher density near the outer boundary).

 Expected Observations

 Note: This protocol provides a solid, actionable starting point.
 Exact parameters will require experimental optimization based on your laboratory equipment.
-The basic plasma-mirror recirculation effect should be observable with standard plasma-lab equipment.
+The combination of edge-localized plasma creation, helicon reinforcement, and controlled nitrogen seeding should enable demonstration of the basic plasma-mirror recirculation effect with standard plasma-lab equipment.

 Full Fusion Conditions PoC